 Being able to centre yourself is part of Buddhism, and will help you move along the route to Nirvana.
 It will also make everyday life somewhat easier to bear.

-While those are the key beliefs of Buddhism, there are some key tenets as well.
+While those are the main beliefs of Buddhism, there are some key tenets as well.
 Anybody who is familiar with the commandments of Christianity, or the mitzvot of Judaism.
 Where Buddhism differs from other religions is that it does not command.
 It merely gives advice.
 You are the person to decide what to do.

 Do not kill.